Molly has four types of satellite communication, each with its own features and benefits. Let’s get into the details of each of these.

 Voice Communications via Sat Phone

 Molly is old school, with an Inmarsat based Satellite Phone.
 How old school?
 Well, Inmarsat put its first satellite into orbit in 1976, although the current generation of satellites is from the mid 2000’s.
 We have owned our Satellite Phone for many years and it has travelled half around the world with us.
 With Molly we made some significant improvements with a more permanent solution.
 On our previous overland trip, the Sat Phone was hidden away, only to be pulled out and used when it was needed.
-This approach was fine, but meant it was used only for making outbound calls.
+This approach was fine, but meant it was off and was only for making outbound calls.

 Tracking via SPOT